sunsande/Vue.js-ASP.NET-MVC-intergration/README.md

 ## The Scenario

 We will start with an empty Asp.Net MVC Project.
 Then we will add only one trivial controller/action/view.
 Simultaneously we will setup a new Vue.js project and add it to the same Visual Studio solution.
-We will use the Vue.js CLI for that and we will build a multipage project - with two different pages (components).
+We will use the Vue.js CLI for that and we will build a multipage project (multiple entry points) - with two different pages (components).
 At the end we will integrate this 2 Vue.js components into the MVC view we created at the start.

 ## Software Versions